ucbepic/docetl/docs/concepts/operators.md

 ## Validation

-Validation is a first-class citizen in docetl, ensuring the quality and correctness of processed data.
+Validation is a first-class citizen in DocETL, ensuring the quality and correctness of processed data.

 ### Basic Validation